luoshao23/CFA/level_2/Fixed_income_and_derivatives.md

 + The fact that the one-sided up-duration is higher than the one-sided down-duration confirms that the callable bond is more sensitive to interest rate rises than to interest rate declines.
 + putable bond is more sensitive to interest rate declines than to interest rate rises.

+> A bond’s sensitivity to changes in the shape of the yield curve, steepening or flattening, is captured by key rate duration.
+One-sided duration (up or down) is better than effective or two-sided duration at capturing the interest rate sensitivity of a callable or putable bond but only for a parallel shift in the yield curve, not for changes in the shape of the yield curve.

 ## Credit analysis models

 `Recovery rate`: Loss given defualt (%) = 100 - recovery rate